wrmadsen/dev-public-opinion/README.md

 2. Tweets which mention a leader and give coordinates with the smallest-possible circle of a country

 #### Which countries?
-Tentative group: Nigeria, Iraq, Phillipines, Egypt, Tunis, Russia, Turkey, Malaysia, Zimbabwe, Afghanistan, Mozambique Looking at differences in English-speaking proportion, number of Twitter users, electoral corruption and other characteristics, we can discuss the consequences of the accuracy of the Twitter public opinion by country.
+Tentative group: Nigeria, Iraq, Phillippines, Egypt, Tunis, Russia, Turkey, Malaysia, Zimbabwe, Afghanistan, Mozambique Looking at differences in English-speaking proportion, number of Twitter users, electoral corruption and other characteristics, we can discuss the consequences of the accuracy of the Twitter public opinion by country.

 #### Rotating proxies: Robin Hood method: